 Post award information and form submission guidelines

 The forms below are for recipients of this grant only.
 The initial grant payment form must indicate the start date of the project, and the first payment will be scheduled for 1 month before this date.
+Please submit all receipts/invoices/bills related to payments being claimed with the forms.
 All presentations or scientific publications that arise from collaboration through the ESPE Visiting Professorship Programme should be accompanied by the following text: “The presented work resulted from collaboration made possible through the Pfizer sponsored programme “ESPE Visiting Professorship”.
 Papers published in connection with these visits and any manuscripts in press should be submitted with the Final Report.

 - Grant Payment Form - Should be submitted within 6 months of being awarded the grant before beginning the project and then each time a payment is being requested (every 12 months).
 (3 required in total).

 - Grant Accountability Report - Should be submitted after the first 12 months, after 24 months and then within 3 months of completion of the grant (3 required in total).